gludescher/CheckYourCheckers/README.md

         results of the methods selectedOriginOK() and selectedEndOK().
 It is called everytime a button is pressed on the BoardActivity and responds with an error code or correctness confirmation.

         3.3.2.
-GameManager.lookForHunters(): As it is in the rules of the game, if a Checker may capture an opponent's Checker, it MUST capture it.
-Therefore, at the start of each round, this functions verifies if any of the Checkers of the current player is a "Hunter", that is, it can capture another Checker.
+GameManager.canMoveOrCapture(): As it is in the rules of the game, if a Checker may capture an opponent's Checker, it MUST capture it.
+Therefore, at the start of each round, this method verifies if any of the Checkers of the current player is a "Hunter", that is, it can capture another Checker.
         If so, the player won't be able to do any move besides a capture.

-        3.3.3 GameManager.isHunter(int space): This is a complement of the function above.
-It checks if there are any adjacent opposing Checkers to the one that is passed and, if so, it is verified whether the space right "behind" the checker that can be captured is empty.
-Being those conditions true, it returns true.

-        3.3.4.
+Also, this method verifies if the current player has available moves.
+If not, the current player loses the game, as the rules determine.

+        3.3.3.
 GameManager.colorOf(int space) and GameManager.valueOf(space): These methods return, respectively, the values of Math.abs() and Math.signum(), as those functions can be used to find information about a Checker.
         The used of those methods is purely for cleanliness of code.